Nina Vidal: Music career

 of cover songs she has again worked with her partner and producer, Caté.
 On July 28, 2011, it reached the No. 1 position on iTunes Japan and became Vidal's 3rd consecutive album to reach number 1 in Japan.

 In August 2011 The Open Ended Fantasy was released in Korea with two songs from the album, the Paul McCartney written "My Love" and Vidal's original composition "Cigarette & Wine", charted on the Korean Soul chart reaching the No. 5 and the No. 8 spot respectively.

 In first week of September 2013, Vidal's self-titled debut Nina Vidal once again became the No. 1 Jazz Album in Japan.
 Simultaneously her album The Open Ended Fantasy became the No. 6 Jazz album in the country that same week giving her 2 albums in the Top Jazz Albums for the month of September.
 The Nina Vidal debut album also peaked at No. 25 for the Top 200 albums in the country.

 On September 11, 2013, Vidal released the single "Paint The Sky".
 The single reached #1 on iTunes Japan on November 14, 2013.

 Her next album Silver Lining was released in Japan on November 6, 2013.
 The album is a blend of jazz, world, soul and pop music and prominently features pedal steel guitar and harmonica.
 Vidal wrote nine out of the 11 songs on the album.
 The album was again produced by Caté.
 On October 23, 2013.
 In less than 12 hours it became the No. 1 Jazz Album in the country.
 10 of the 11 songs from the album charted in the Top 100 Jazz Singles in a 4-day period.

 On December 18, 2013, Village Again & CCG Recordings released the album Covers in Japan.
 It became the No. 1 Jazz Album in less than three hours giving Vidal her sixth No. 1 album and her second No. 1 album in 2 months.

 On March 26, 2016, Village Again released the album ’Best Of Nina Vidal.
 The album featured one new song called "It's Time" written and produced by Vidal.
 It reached No. 1 album on iTunes Jazz Album chart in Japan in less than 5 hours making it her seventh consecutive No. 1 album in eight years.

 Recognition in Japan

-The recognition Vidal received in her home country of the United States is trumped considerably by the esteem bestowed on her by the Asian audience.
-Starting in 2004, with the executives at Uni-Village records releasing her first album, and continuing to top the Japanese Billboard charts, Vidal owes a great deal of her success to Japan, Singapore, the Philippines and other Asian countries.
+More commercial success was found by Vidal in Asia compared to her home country of the USA.
+Having released her first album through the label of Uni-Village Records in 2004, Vidal became the top of Japanese Billboard chart and made herself known in Japan, Singapore, Philippines and many other parts of Asia.